bratvoldlab/website/_pages/openings.md

 It might be interesting to look at some past job advertisements.
 While the projects keep changing, the themes are still roughly the same.
 You can download them [here](https://euraxess.ec.europa.eu/jobs/524368).

-### Master projects for Leiden University students
+### Master projects for University of Stavanger Students
 If you are a Master student at University of Stavanger looking for a Master project, contact me (or any group member) per email or stop by my office.

 ### Bsc / Master students from elsewhere